Games & Quizzes

 /ˈkwôrənˌtēn/

-state, period, or place of isolation in which people or animals that have arrived from elsewhere or been exposed to infectious or contagious disease are placed. put person or animal in quarantine.
+state, period, or place of isolation in which people or animals that have arrived from elsewhere or been exposed to infectious or contagious disease are placed.
+To isolate ill people to prevent disease spreading.

 /ˈhap(ə)niNG/